Academics

 Fostering sustainable leadership

 The most effective way that Emory can create a sustainable future is educating future leaders.
-In an annual sustainability literacy assessment, 95% of students report an increase in sustainability-related knowledge during their time at Emory.
+In an annual sustainability literacy assessment, 89% of students report an increase in sustainability-related knowledge and 92% reported an increase in their awareness of social justice issues during their time at Emory.

 Emory faculty are encouraged to integrate sustainability into formal coursework and research, and they are supported with training through Emory’s nationally-recognized Piedmont Project.
 Students have the opportunity to discover sustainability issues across a variety of subjects, earn a sustainability or sustainability sciences minor or related certificate and conduct independent research, all designed to foster future leaders who understand and value sustainability.